benkeen/generatedata/V4_NOTES.md

 - locale files.
 - core

-For Data Types, Export Types, make two bundles:
+For Data Types, Export Types, maybe make two bundles:
 - ALL UI code
 - All code generation code.

 We need the UI to appear immediately but the generation code can be loaded async.
+That said, perhaps experiment: see how large the UI code is in particular.
+Be nicer to load them async, but 30-odd requests when you first boot up kinda sucks.
+Alternatively we could flag the most common ones and load them when the user first selects the data type...?
+Meh.

+Each module will have a `[module name].config.js` file containing high-level info about the module: name, order.
+We'll have a grunt task that parses all the dependencies and generates a single JS file from them all which will be included in the main script.

 ### Data Type design